zaplatynski/FSTestTools/README.md

 # FS Test Tools

 This is a project to support FirstSpirit module developers with writing unit tests for FirstSpirit components.
 It can help you testing your executeables, services, runnable gui elements and the  deployment descriptors by providing an easy way to get handy mock objects.

 ## Getting started

-### Get it
+### Getting it
 To get the FS Test Tools, you can choose between two options:

 #### Option 1: Use The Binary Release